 This bike is a blast to descend on; its slacker (and adjustable) headtube angle paid dividends at high speeds, and the shorter 432mm chainstays gave it a poppy, agile feel.
 In technical situations, the bike's lighter weight gave it a spry disposition that isn't present on most assisted mountain bikes.
 Power engages with a natural feel that can be mistaken for your own, allowing the rider to climb with enhanced athleticism, but it won't rob you of cardio on the ascent.
 While the bike is low on power, that shouldn't be a point against it.
 With 320 watts of assist on Turbo, the bike changes the dynamic of your ride while still allowing you to push that cardio button.

-The FACT 11M carbon frame and Fox suspension work well together to provide a comfortable and responsive ride.
+The FACT 11M carbon frame and Fox suspension work well together to deliver a comfortable, responsive ride.
 This build feels like the sweet spot of performance for the dollar; Specialized offers an alloy model, but it's a few pounds heavier and not priced significantly less.
 We also tested this bike with a 29" rear wheel, giving it a more efficient but less rowdy feel.
 At just over 40 pounds, we loved how lightweight this bike feels, allowing us to ride without power and still have a quality ride.

 A fantastic trail bike that just happens to have a motor.
+Credit: Matt Lighthart

 Out for a rip while testing the best new electric mountain bikes.
+Credit: Laura Casner

 How We Tested